leytilera/addonscript-spec/docs/schema/install.md

 ### action

-This is the [install action](../concepts/install.md), which should be used at this installation step.
+This is the [install action](../concepts/install.md), which will be used at this installation step.

 ## Optional properties